 The Four Year Education Plan for St. Albert Public Schools was developed as a result of considerable stakeholder input and a comprehensive results review.
-On March 11, 2022, we hosted our annual Stakeholder Engagement Workshop inclusive of students, staff, parents and community members.
-The workshop focused on "What is most important" as we emerge from the pandemic.
-Feedback was incorporated in the division priorities, outcomes and strategies.
-In February 15, 2023, we hosted an engagement workshop focused on racism in our schools and community.
-Again, this feedback was used to make revisions to the four year plan strategies and stakeholder survey questions.
+In February 15, 2024, we hosted an engagement workshop focused on stereotypes in our schools and community.
+This feedback was used to revise the four-year plan strategies and stakeholder survey questions - particularly in relation to creating more ethical spaces in our schools and community.